Divided Dieudonn\'e crystals: Introduction

+\chang{More recently, a classification of $p$-divisible groups and their truncated analogues over general $p$-nilpotent schemes in terms of vector bundles on the syntomification was proved in \cite{Gardner-Madapusi}, building on the theory of prismatization of Bhatt--Lurie and Drinfeld.}

 This article is organized as follows.
-In sections \ref{Se:Fin-Frob}--\ref{Se:frames} we collect some generalities on $F$-finite schemes, the crystalline Dieudonn\'e functor, schemes with torsion free PD envelopes, and the notion of frames, including a sheaf version.
-After the results of \cite{Lau:Semiperfect} are extended to more general classes of semiperfect rings in section \ref{Se:semiperfect}, the $\nameoftop$-topology is used to deduce Corollary \ref{Co:Int-FFT} and Theorem \ref{Th:Int-pbasis} in section \ref{Se:descent}.
-The notion of divided Dieudonn\'e crystals is introduced in section \ref{Se:divided}, and section \ref{Se:functor} contains a proof of Theorem \ref{Th:Int-FF}.
-An explicit description of divided Dieudonn\'e crystals in terms of windows over PD envelopes with a connection is given in section \ref{Se:Explicit-DD}.
+Sections \ref{Se:Fin-Frob}--\ref{Se:frames} contain generalities on $F$-finite schemes, the crystalline Dieudonn\'e functor, schemes with torsion free PD envelopes, and the notion of frames, including a sheaf version.
+After the results of \cite{Lau:Semiperfect} are extended to more general classes of semiperfect rings in section \ref{Se:semiperfect}, Corollary \ref{Co:Int-FFT} and Theorem \ref{Th:Int-pbasis} are deduced using the $\nameoftop$-topology in section \ref{Se:descent}.
+The notion of divided Dieudonn\'e crystals is introduced in section \ref{Se:divided}, and Theorem \ref{Th:Int-FF} is proved in section \ref{Se:functor}.
+Section \ref{Se:Explicit-DD} gives an explicit description of divided Dieudonn\'e crystals in terms of windows over PD envelopes with a connection.
 Finally, the relation between divided Dieudonn\'e crystals and the display associated to a $p$-divisible group as in \cite{Zink:Display, Lau:Smoothness} is briefly discussed in section \ref{Se:displays}.